-Andrew has been successful in getting Highway’s Inspectors out to review the condition of the road for inclusion in a capital investment scheme.
-It was not a surprise that this has not been done previously as it turns out Andrew is the first and only person to raise the condition of Sandy Lane with anyone in a relevant senior role at County Hall and either way the previous Labour Administration left pretty much no funds for residential road resurfacing in the near future, following their cuts to highways budgets.
+Andrew has been successful in getting Highway’s inspectors out to review the condition of the road for inclusion in a capital investment scheme.
+The previous Labour administration left pretty much no funds for residential road resurfacing in the near future, following their cuts to highways budget.

-Andrew Snowden said "I am pleased that I have got the Highways Inspectors to review the state of the road.
+Andrew Snowden said "I am pleased that I have got the highway inspectors to review the state of the road.
 An indicative assessment is that it would be ranked as about the 79th worst condition residential road in Lancashire.
-Given there are thousands of roads in Lancashire - i think this reflects how bad the road is and also how wrong the last Labour Administration were to cut highways budgets.
+Given there are thousands of roads in Lancashire - i think this reflects how bad the road is and also how wrong the last Labour administration were to cut highways budgets.
 I am proud to be part of the new Administration, which is starting to put this right".

 Caroline Snowden said "I see the difference that Andrew is able to make for our community now we have a Conservative County Council that is investing in our priorities like highways, unlike here in Chorley where the fixation is on the Market Walk fiasco.
 I will keep supporting him in his efforts to get Sandy Lane resurfaced and i have every confidence he will get it done".